Methods to give and get feedback.

 - Using the same feedback groups over time lets the students get to know each other.

-- Clear instructions helps minimize criticism that does not help the writer progress.
+- Clear instructions helps minimize criticism that might not be helpful in a writing progress.

 What: Technique to get an impression of what students think or remember